microsoft/app-innovation-workshop/Walkthrough Guide/06_Functions_Cognitive_Services/README.md

 #### 2.1.3 Triggers

 Azure Functions are based on the concept of **Triggers**, which define when a Function should wake up and execute its code.
 There are several different [Trigger Bindings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings) that can be defined in the functions source code or configuration files.
 Our function uses the [Queue Storage Binding](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-queue) as a Trigger so it wakes up whenever a new message appears in a Storage Queue.

+> **Hint:** Do you remember the Storage Queue that we created earlier?
+Our Web API backend sends a small message with a `jobId` and `photoId` to the queue every time a new photo got uploaded.

 ```csharp
 // Trigger